findelabs/proxima/README.md

 A Proxima endpoint is great at handling client security, to include authentication and method whitelisting.
 The security field allows for multiple types of client authentication on a single endpoint, including basic, digest, bearer, and JWT via JWKS.

 Each endpoint can also authenticate users against the remote URL specified.
 This is great for masking authentication to remote API's requiring API keys.
 Using Proxima, you can use a single API key to authenticate to a remote endpoint, yet still requiring unique credentials for internal clients.
-An example of this is below:
+An example of this is below, and more security options are shown under the examples directory:

 ```
 routes: